 Is there value in First Quantum today?

-Investors tend to look at single day drops like this as a buying opportunity.
+Investors, especially ones that are new to buying stocks, tend to look at single day drops like this as a buying opportunity.
 But the company’s stock price may have simply just fallen back down to earth.
 First Quantum is still trading at nearly 17 times earnings, and has a 5 year PEG ratio of 1.27, indicating that there may be too much growth priced into this stock already.

 The company has posted quarterly revenue growth year over year of -10.50%, and earnings growth is even worse at -42.20%.
 In terms of a dividend, First Quantum’s is practically non-existent with a yield of only 0.09%.